 The HBS essay is arguably one of the most difficult to tackle, given its open-ended nature.

-This essay is an open invitation to show HBS what is truly interesting about your profile.
+This application essay is an open invitation to show HBS what is truly interesting about your profile.
 This question allows you to focus and elaborate on what is important to you.
-Think about this essay as your chance to let them “meet” the real you—the authentic person behind the resume and application questions.
+Think about the HBS essay as your chance to let them “meet” the real you—the authentic person behind the resume and application questions.

 I advise applicants to watch this video on the HBS case method to re-enforce how critical leadership and diversity of thought is to HBS.
-Keep this in mind, along with Harvard’s other stated values of analytics and community, as you craft your essays.
+Keep this in mind, along with Harvard’s other stated values of analytics and community, as you craft your HBS essay.